Mad Mimi Review (2019) — Pricing, Templates, Features Overview

 $1,049 per month - 350,000 email addresses.

 All the above plans allow you to send an unlimited number of emails.
 The key difference between the four tiers (other than the facilitation of different mailing list sizes) is to do with speed: the more expensive the plan, the faster Mad Mimi's emails will send your emails out.

-Similarly, Mad Mimi is also much cheaper than its competitors when it comes to emailing smaller databases: using a list containing 1,000 records costs $12 with Mad Mimi, $15 with Getresponse, $15 with Mailchimp and $29 with Campaign Monitor.
+Similarly, Mad Mimi is also much cheaper than its competitors when it comes to emailing smaller databases: using a list containing 2,000 records costs $16 with Mad Mimi, compared to $25 with Getresponse or $29.99 with Mailchimp.